JamyGolden/PlusSlider/README.markdown

-		createPagination    : true, // Creates Numbered pagination paginationPosition  : 'append', // Where to insert pagination in relation to the slider element ('before', 'prepend', 'append', or 'after') paginationWidth     : false, // Automatically gives the pagination a dynamic width paginationTitle     : false, // Checks for attribute 'data-title' on each slide and names the pagination accordingly
+		createPagination    : true, // Creates Numbered pagination paginationPosition  : 'append', // Where to insert pagination in relation to the slider element ('before', 'prepend', 'append', or 'after') paginationWidth     : false, // Automatically gives the pagination a dynamic width

 		/* Callbacks */
 		onInit              : null, // Callback function: On slider initialize